Pravinos/tsimpologion-backend/README.md

 - To update food spot data, edit `FoodSpotSeeder.php` and run: `php artisan db:seed --class=FoodSpotSeeder`.

 ## License

-This project is for portfolio purposes and is not currently licensed for public distribution.
+This project is provided for **portfolio and demonstration purposes only**.

+All rights are reserved.
+You may **view the source code**, but you are **not permitted** to copy, modify, reuse, or distribute any part of it without explicit permission from the author.

+For licensing inquiries, contact [tpravinos99@gmail.com](mailto:tpravinos99@gmail.com).

 ## Contact
 Built by Thomas Pravinos.